kalai-transpiler/kalai/docs/Syntax.md

 ### If statements as expressions

-* We support this in Java with some extra work
+* We support this in Java with some extra work (using groups)
+* Rust will not compile when conditionals as expressions don't have an "else" branch (that is, only has a "then" branch)
+  - Therefore, we only support conditionals as expressions with the "else" branch, too
+  - We do not validate the input for having the "else" branch, and therefore rely on the target language compiler(s) downstream to throw errors to the user

+### Cond expressions

+* Default cases must only use a keyword (ex: `:else`, `:default`, or any other keyword).
+Do not use literal `true`.

 ### Data literals for collections